 But too I’d loved R’s Victorian on the right side of the tracks.
 (I lived on the other side of the Mass Pike.)
 I admired its long, spindly staircases, its many stories, the stained glass and framed prints and books and sculptures.
 Without being able to put it into words, I recognized its groovy, unstudied grandeur.
 It was the same sort of space he occupied when we were reintroduced decades later–the sort of space I’d craved as much as him when we finally got together in our 40s.

 Anyway, our five years of on-and-off had been a big ole mess, and the whole time he’d had an other lady—a very rich lady my age whom I called 2E because, as in Breakfast at Tiffany’s, she was in the business of financing R’s life while draining him of any creative integrity or motivation.
 R is a brilliantly talented musician–always has been, always will be–and the one thing 2E and I probably have in common is a deep reverence for that sort of creative beauty.
 Yet she managed to distract her pretty plaything with enough pretty playthings that he lost his way.

-Whereas the biggest lesson I learned from our sordid affair was to respect that beauty in me, mostly through loving myself with the constancy and transparency he denied me.
+Whereas the biggest lesson I learned from our sordid affair was to love that beauty in myself with the constancy and transparency he denied me.

 Did she know about me?
 Not really.

 Did I know what he was doing with her?
 Not really.